atomb/secdev18-saw/slides/saw-tutorial.md

     return x + y == y + x;
 }
 ~~~~

+* Then can test those properties on specific values

+    * Manually selected

+    * Randomly generated

 * The QuickCheck approach is a common implementation of this paradigm